 Hannah's apprenticeship was with a marketing agency.
 She was a jack-of-all-trades there, doing some blog post writing, design, seo, etc. Before starting the program, she already had some ideas about what she wanted to do with her life — she loves all things creative and is a photographer and artist, among other things — and Praxis engineered her bootcamp and apprenticeship to help her pursue those goals.

-She said, “It’s awesome how, at the snap of a finger, they can rework the curriculum for you and challenge you.”
+She said, “It's awesome how, at the snap of a finger, they can rework the

 Hannah's story actually has an ending you may not have considered: the participant doesn't HAVE to take the job that's offered.
 In fact, Hannah cut her apprenticeship short, because she was having to turn down opportunities to grow her own business — and she really just wants to work for herself and set her own hours.